mokkabonna/vue-vuelidate-jsonschema/README.md

 ## Supported json schema validation rules

+Validators are attached with the prefix schema.
+So required => schemaRequired

-- allOf => schemaAllOf
+- additionalProperties
+- allOf this does not add a validator, but it generates validators for all the provided schemas in allOf and merges them using the **and** validator.
+The individual validators are still added as schemaMinLength etc. But if more schemaMinLength for a property they are combined.
-- anyOf => schemaAnyOf
+- anyOf
-- const => schemaConst
+- const
-- enum => schemaEnum
+- enum
-- items => schemaItems, if items is a schema of type object, the $each property is also used
+- items, if items is a schema of type object, the $each property is also used
-- maximum => schemaMaximum
+- maximum
-- maxItems => schemaMaxItems (note that the name of the validator is schemaMaxItems, but the type of the validator itself is schemaMaxLength)
+- maxItems (note that the name of the validator is schemaMaxItems, but the type of the validator itself is schemaMaxLength)
-- maxLength => schemaMaxLength
+- maxLength
-- maxProperties => schemaMaxProperties
+- maxProperties
-- minimum => schemaMinimum
+- minimum
-- minItems => schemaMinItems (note that the name of the validator is schemaMinItems, but the type of the validator itself is schemaMinLength)
+- minItems (note that the name of the validator is schemaMinItems, but the type of the validator itself is schemaMinLength)
-- minLength => schemaMinLength
+- minLength
-- minProperties => schemaMinProperties
+- minProperties
-- multipleOf => schemaMultipleOf
+- multipleOf
-- not => schemaNot
+- not
-- oneOf => schemaOneOf
+- oneOf
-- pattern => schemaPattern
+- pattern
-- patternProperties => schemaPatternProperties
+- patternProperties
-- required => schemaRequired
+- required
 - type => schemaType, if array of types then schemaTypes
-- uniqueItems => schemaUniqueItems
+- uniqueItems

 The plan is to support all rules.
 PR's are welcome.